Joseph W. Goodman: Academic and professional positions

 Goodman has held several positions of responsibility in the optics community.
-For the Optical Society of America, he has served as a traveling lecturer, as vice chairman and chairman of the llTechnical llGroup on information processing, as a member of the technical council, as a member and chairman of the Fellows Committee, and as a member of the Ives Award Committee.
+For the Optical Society of America, he has served as a traveling lecturer, as vice chairman and chairman of the Technical Group on information processing, as a member of the technical council, as a member and chairman of the Fellows Committee, and as a member of the Ives Award Committee.
 He was elected a director-at-large of the OSA for the years 1972–1974; he also served on the board of directors ex officio while he was chairman of the publications committee, and while he was editor of the Journal of the Optical Society of America (1978–1983).
 He was elected vice president of the OSA for 1990, served as president-elect in 1991, president in 1992, and past president in 1993.

 For the Society of Photo-Optical Instrumentation Engineers, he was elected to the board of governors for the years 1980–1982 and has served as a member and chairman of the awards committee, as a member of the nominating committee, and as a member of the technical council.
 He also served a second term as a governor of the society for the years 1988–1990.

 For the Institute of Electrical and Electronics Engineers, he chaired an ad hoc committee on Optical and Electro-Optical Systems in 1969, has served on the editorial board of the Proceedings of the I.E.E.E. for the years 1979 and 1980, has been a member of the Education Medal Committee for 1987–1989, and a member of the Simon Ramo Medal Committee for the years 2003–2006.

 His international activities include membership on the program committees of several international optics meetings.
 He was a member of the U.S. delegations to the first and second U.S.–Japan Seminars on optical data processing and holography, and a member of the U.S. delegation to the first U.S.–U.S.S.R seminar on optical data processing.
 In 1979 he chaired the U.S delegation to the first U.S.-Argentina seminar on Fourier Optics.
 In 1984, he was elected to a three-year term as vice president of the International Commission for Optics (ICO), a commission affiliated with the International Union for Pure and Applied Physics (IUPAP).
 He served as president of the ICO for a term 1988–1990, and past president for 1991–1993.